 |$1,501 - $2,000||$1,000|

 The UIC Housing Award will only be awarded to those individuals who live in campus housing the entire term and are being charged accordingly.
 Students living in campus housing for shorter periods, are not eligible for that particular term.

-The UIC Chicago Grant is awarded to degree-seeking undergraduates entering in Fall 2014 who are U.S. citizens or permanent residents and do not qualify for in-state tuition rates at UIC.
+The UIC Chicago Grant is awarded to degree-seeking undergraduates who are U.S. citizens or permanent residents and do not qualify for in-state tuition rates at UIC.
 The UIC Chicago Grant totals more than $7,250 for undergraduate who begin their studies during Fall 2015 and Spring 2016.
 The award is available for up to four years of undergraduate study with continued eligibility, which includes maintaining satisfactory academic progress towards graduation.
 The UIC Chicago Grant award appears as a grant on tuition bills and undergraduates are guaranteed an unchanged tuition rate for four years.

 OSFA Tuition Award

 Each year the OSFA is allotted limited funding to assist undergraduates in need of additional financial assistance.
 In order to be eligible, a student must meet the following criteria: